Your last-last-last-minute cheat sheet on Monday's Eclipse of the Century

-(CNN)In case you haven't been paying attention (and NO ONE would judge you if you weren't), there is a teensy weensy little boring astronomical event happening on Monday known as the Great American Eclipse.
+(CNN)In case you haven't been paying attention (and NO ONE would judge you if you weren't), there is a teensy weensy little boring astronomical event happening on Monday known as the Eclipse of the CENTURY!!

 It's called such because it's the first total solar eclipse to be visible to the US mainland since 1979 and, well, in general, eclipses are pretty great.
 Here's everything -- and we mean everything -- you need to know about this event.
 And no, there are no stupid questions.